Asteski/WinMac-Menu/README.md

 ## Troubleshooting
 - Empty folder submenu: check path, permissions, filters (ShowHidden / ShowDotfiles)
-- No icons: ensure ShowIcons=1 (or LegacyIcons=1 for backward compatibility) and paths are correct
+- No icons: ensure ShowIcons=true (or LegacyIcons=true for backward compatibility) and paths are correct
-- Folder icons not appearing: set ShowFolderIcons=1; the system folder icon only shows when no per-item icon exists
+- Folder icons not appearing: set ShowFolderIcons=true; the system folder icon only shows when no per-item icon exists

 ## Notes
 > [!NOTE]